The psychological tolls of ageing

 Conclusion

-In looking for a resource to help elderly clients, I found Amy Schaeffer’s book to be the most profoundly relatable and useful.
+In looking for a resource to help elderly clients, I found Amy Schaeffer’s book to be the most profoundly relatable and eye-opening.
 I encourage you to read it too.
 The book taught me that ageing is not simply a medical or logistical challenge—it is a profound psychological journey, marked by loss, adaptation, and, potentially, transformation.
+In a future blog post, I will talk more about the psychological growth and equanimity that can accompanies ageing.